 3) The UK will leave the EU.

 The EU is very weak at the moment: socially, politically and economically.
-Europe has lost control of migration, the political leaders are lacking in leadership and decisive actions about both this annd terrorism and many countries still have a weak economy.
+Europe has lost control of migration, the political leaders are lacking in leadership and decisive actions about both this and terrorism, and many countries still suffer from a weak economy.
 Greece in particular is showing no sign of recovery and will eventually have to default on its debt, have them written off or leave the EU.
 Oops, another prediction.

 The Brits will see they have nothing much to gain by staying in the EU currently and will vote accordingly.

 4) European travel will not get more expensive…

 This is because the UK is a large prosperous country contributing a significant number of travellers to Europe, whether for business or holidays, especially to popular destinations in Spain.
 It’s not like the Portuguese are queuing up to go on holiday to Alicante…